mohammadzaghal/mini-transport-tycoon/README.md

 ### Map and City Development
 - **Grid-based map**: The map consists of cities and industrial facilities placed on a grid, which cannot be moved but can be connected through roads.
 - **City Growth**: Cities will expand over time, increasing in size and internal road networks.
-Growth will be influenced by regular traffic (both goods and passengers).
+Growth will be influenced by the city's economy.
-- **Roads**: Roads can be constructed on empty tiles, with the primary task being to connect cities and industrial facilities.
+- **Roads**: Roads can be constructed on empty tiles (or after deforestation), with the primary task being to connect cities and industrial facilities.

 ### Vehicles and Routes
-- **Vehicle Types**: Different vehicle types will be available, each optimized for specific goods or passengers.
+- **Vehicle Types**: Different vehicle types will be available (buses, trucks, and trains), each optimized for specific goods or passengers.
 Vehicles will have different speeds, capacities, and maintenance costs.
-- **Vehicles on the road**: Only one vehicle can occupy a road tile at a time, so vehicle management is crucial.
-- **Stops and Routes**: The player can create circular or linear routes, with vehicles automatically traveling along them.
+- **Stops and Routes**: The player can create circular routes, with vehicles automatically traveling along them.
+They can create stops for buses to pick up passengers.

 ### Economy and Time Management
 - **Initial Capital**: Players begin with a set amount of capital, and income is generated based on successful deliveries.
 - **Costs**: Building roads, purchasing vehicles, and maintaining them will cost money.
-If the player runs out of funds, they go bankrupt.
+If the player runs out of funds, they go bankrupt and it's game over.
 - **Time Speed**: The game will have multiple time speeds: pause, normal, fast (2x), and very fast (4x), allowing players to control game speed.

 ## Subtasks